 Mark enjoys watching and playing most sports, in particular golf and football.
 Mark is also a qualified FA Level 2 football coach.

-Ria is a Senior Costs Draftsman and Manager of the Multi-Track and Catastrophic Injuries Team at Civil & Commercial.
+Ria is a Senior Costs Draftsman and the Operations Manager at Civil & Commercial’s London office.

 She has overall responsibility for managing that team as well as running her own caseload.
 She also plays an integral role in client services, ensuring that one of the business’s largest clients is satisfied with the services Civil & Commercial provide.